grqz/yt-dlp-invidious/README.md

 2. Follow [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins) to install the plugin.

 ## Usage
 Pass `--ies Invidious,InvidiousPlaylistIE` to yt-dlp.
-The plugin automatically matches the video id so you can just pass a YouTube link.
+The plugin automatically matches the video id so you can just pass a YouTube link or even just a video_id.

 ### Extractor arguments
 `InvidiousIE`: